 2. How I did it.
 In the middle of my third year of my residency, I realized I wasn’t effectively organizing what I had to learn.
 There was a superstar in our group (99th%ile on the inservice and always knew the answer on rounds)… so I asked him what he did.
 He carried blank 3×5 cards in his pocket and made notes on every chapter he read, lecture he heard, patient he cared for, operation he did… you get the idea.
 That’s where the 3×5 card method I’ve described in other posts came from.
 At the end of my chief year, I had 2 long boxes full of 3×5 cards.
 Those cards were all I studied for my boards.

 3. Build in a system for repetition.
 Go through your notes in cycles.
 From the chart above you can see that it’s really at the 4th and 5th repetition that you learn.
 You might want a way to display the notes you want to keep reviewing to remind you to look at them.
+You might consider using an electronic flash card system like Anki which changes the repetition based on whether you’ve really learned it or not.

 4. Other options